SuhanaGrewal/foresite/README.md

 ****1. Multi-agent orchestrator** (`orchestrator.py`):**
 **- instead of one AI agent doing a task, this splits a task into smaller sub-tasks and hands them to separate mini-agents
 - a "planner" computes which sub-tasks depend on each other using a dependency map DAG (Directed Acyclic Graph)
-- sub-tasks that don't depend on each other run at the same time via `asynchio`, confirmed by checking real timestamps showing multiple agents starting within milliseconds of each other.
+- sub-tasks that don't depend on each other run at the same time via `asyncio`, confirmed by checking real timestamps showing multiple agents starting within milliseconds of each other.
 - a "synthesizer" combines each agents' results into one answer

 **2. Local inference (`trace_agent.py`):**